The objective of this study is to predict human wine taste preferences.

 6. Testing analysis

-A standard method for testing the prediction capabilities is to compare the outputs from the neural network against an independent set of data.
+A standard method for testing the prediction capabilities is to compare the neural network outputs against an independent data set.
 The linear regression analysis leads to 3 parameters for each output: intercept, slope, and correlation.
 The next figure shows the results of this analysis.

 If the correlation is equal to 1, then there is a perfect correlation between the outputs from the neural network and the targets in the testing subset.
 For this case, the correlation has an R2 = 0.58, which indicates that the model is not predicting very well.